efthemiosprime/polyx/README.md

 ## Educational Resources

-Poly comes with detailed documentation explaining not just how to use each abstraction, but also:
+PolyX comes with detailed documentation explaining not just how to use each abstraction, but also:

 - The mathematical concepts behind each implementation
 - Diagrams illustrating how data flows through these structures